Adelita Husni-Bey / Hanne Lippard / Lu Pingyuan

 2 - 13 December 2018

 Spencer Lloyd, ‘On Certain Difficulties with the Translation of 'On The Concept Of History’, 2000

-The constellation opens up to a series of artworks that challenge normative structures of thinking while stimulating critical paths.
+This constellation opens up to a series of artworks that challenge normative structures of thinking while stimulating critical paths.
 This interpretative exercise draws on artistic practices that deconstruct limitative visions on the environment, noise, and the future of human and non-human species.
-The invited artists’ research spans from visual to sound art to suggest further vanishing points that jeopardise Western normative accounts of measurability, language, and rationality.
+The invited artists' research spans visual to sound art to suggest further vanishing points that jeopardise Western normative accounts of measurability, language, and rationality.
 Adelita Husni-Bey’s video Story of the Heavens and Our Planet and Treesitting (2007-2008), lies somewhere between documentary practice and the surreal.
-The artist interviews activists occupying sites throughout England, and reflects on the possibility of the camps being prototypes for post-apocalyptic life.
+The artist interviews activists occupying natural sites throughout England, and reflects on the possibility of the camps being prototypes for post-apocalyptic life.
 In Lostisms and Postisms (2011), Hanne Lippard’s rhythmic groupings of seemingly related words reveal the categorical limitations of western systems of knowledge.
 The spoken words shift and change, losing their original value to a humorous degree.
 Lu Pingyuan’s The Future that Didn’t Arrive (2017) critiques futurology through storytelling.
 Although communal knowledge has been held and passed on through stories for many thousands of years, western systems often discount this mode of knowledge transfer.
-Fostering an object-oriented approach that rejects the privileging of human existence over the existence of nonhuman entities, Despite Our Ruination is an invitation to explore routes not yet standardised.
+Fostering an object-oriented approach that rejects the privileging of human existence over the existence of non-human entities, Despite Our Ruination is an invitation to explore paths not yet defined.
+Photos: Cao Zilin